diceid/sample-issuer-app/README.md

 - On iOS, it be can downloaded from: [DICE ID - Apple playstore](https://apps.apple.com/in/app/dice-id/id1624858853)
 - On Android, the link is: [DICE ID - Apps on Google Play](https://play.google.com/store/apps/details?id=com.diwallet1)

+Python can be installed on your ubuntu machine as follows:
+- apt-get update
+- apt-get install python
+-
 ## How to run
 The application can be started with the command
 - python sample_issuer.py